CottageLabs/jct/content/apidocs.md

 * `cards[].preferred` - the card represents a preferred route to compliance by the funder
 * `cards[].compliant` - the card represents a route to compliance, and the presence of at least one in the results will trigger the compliant style in the front end.
-* `cards[].display_if_compliant` - the list of routes, in order, to display information about if they are compliant.
+* `cards[].display_if_compliant` - the list of routes, in order, to display information about whether or not they are compliant.
 If you leave this blank then no route-specific guidance will be displayed, but the `default` text for the card will be displayed anyway, so you only need to use this option if the card could display information about multiple routes, and you wish to control which information is displayed depending on which routes are compliant